-PHILIP CORIN (1780-1856), seventh child of Jacob and Elizabeth, née Symonds, was baptized at Madron or Penzance on 16 May 1780.
+PHILIP CORIN (1780-1856), seventh child of Jacob and Elizabeth, née Symonds, was baptized at Penzance on 16 May 1780.
 His first wife's name was Ann.
 (A Philip Corin ("sojourner") married an Ann Perryman at Sidmouth, Devon, on 11 January 1803.)
 It is quite possible that Philip was associated with the running of the farm at Tolver, and that it is he who is recorded in the 1803 muster roll at Lower Tolver.
 However, between 1814 and 1841, this (or another?)
 Philip was described as a carpenter or joiner.
 (However, his son Jacob, marrying in 1841, described Philip as a smith.)

 In 1822 he leased a plot of land in Clarence Street, Penzance, for 99 years, covenanting to build a house of equal height and not less size than those nearby - the rent from 1835 was 17/11 p.a.